 Who Does and Does Not Need Travel Insurance

 There are companies such as Travel Guard, Tin Leg, Travelex and other insurance companies that write only travel insurance.
 Travel insurance may also be offered to you in part of a car rental contract of as part of a vacation package bought from a travel company.
 For someone who travels extensively and wants the peace of mind to know that they are covered in the event that the worst happens during a trip, travel insurance may be a good idea.
 However, if you rarely travel or have coverage already through another type of insurance policy, buying travel insurance may be a waste of money.

 What Coverage You May Already Have

 In some cases, travel-related losses may be covered by your renters insurance, homeowners insurance, medical insurance or even coverage for loss provided by your credit card company.
-It pays to check into what coverage you may already have in place before deciding to purchase additional travel insurance that you may not need.
+It pays to check into what travel coverage you may already have in place before deciding to purchase additional travel insurance that you may not need.

 The Bottom Line